josiaholatunde/edulearn/README.md

 3. **Install/Download Dependencies and Start Application**: Please check the usage section for more details.
    N.B.
 The application uses Maven package manager, so ensure that it is installed before starting up the application.

-4. If there is any need to test different scenarios, log in to the database via any client (Workbench, Shell, PHPMyadmin) and run an update query on the election table to update the election status.
-   Election has 3 main statuses: NOT_STARTED, PENDING, and COMPLETED.

-## Demo
-a.
-Here is a link to the demo: <a href="https://www.loom.com/share/913982523bf8440cba7303038bed894c?sid=45eb670d-9569-41e0-a855-3e61d95cb05b">UOL Polls App Demo </a>

 ## Usage
 1. **Run the Application**: Execute the commands below
     a.
 Change directory to the `client/` folder by executing the command `cd client/`